elastic/integrations/packages/mongodb_atlas/docs/README.md

 ### Organization

 This is the `organization` data stream.
-This datastream collects detailed view of your organization's activities, enabling tracking and monitoring of significant actions and status changes involving database operations, billing, security, hosts, encryption, user access, and more, as performed by users and teams.
+This data stream collects detailed view of your organization's activities, enabling tracking and monitoring of significant actions and status changes involving database operations, billing, security, hosts, encryption, user access, and more, as performed by users and teams.

 An example event for `organization` looks as following: